StoneT2000/BC19/README.md

 Strategy pls.

-SIGNAL TO CASTLE THE DESTRUCTION OF A CASTLE
+SIGNAL TO CASTLE THE DESTRUCTION OF A CASTLE (We sort of do, we jsut need a better way to uniquely hash a castle location in a maximum 64x64 map into a number between )

-- This is to stop castles from producing preachers that attack enemy castles that are already flagged as "dead"

-(Reserve)